adslbarxatov/SudokuSolver/README.md

 tool uses binary representation of known (7 -> 001000000b) and unknown (1 or 2 or 6 -> 000100011b) numbers for simplifying solution process.

-Final control is not realised yet.
-If you see, that your solution is crazy (for example, three 6's in the same square), it only means that the input table contains some mistakes.
-Be accurate when create input file.

 #

 Needs Windows XP and newer, some C/C++ compiler.
 Only .c and .h must